 Conditions that cause neck pain include:

-- Bulging or Herniated Disks – Pain and/or numbness usually travels into the arm or hand.
+- Bulging or Herniated Discs – Pain and/or numbness usually travels into the arm or hand.
 Patient may experience arm tingling, numbness or weakness.

-- Cervical Radiculopathy – Herniated disks in the neck “pinch” nerves and cause pain and numbness in the arm.
+- Cervical Radiculopathy – Herniated discs in the neck “pinch” nerves and cause pain and numbness in the arm.